keli-wen/mcp_chatbot/README.md

 - Integration with some builtin MCP Server like (Markdown processing tools)
 - Support for customized LLM (e.g. Qwen) and Ollama
 - Example scripts for single prompt processing in both regular and streaming modes
+- Interactive terminal chatbot with regular and streaming response modes

 ## Requirements